I’ve been shooting safely since mid June 2020 & will continue to do so throughout November.

 Of course, we want to be safe and we also want to help safeguard ourselves and our friends/relatives.
-There are some practical ways to do that.
+And there are some practical ways to do that.

-At the same time, a session is about you looking and feeling good, and about the energy of our connection, so it’s just as important we keep all that good stuff.
-Plus music repels viruses, so we’ll be playing your favourite songs.
+At the same time, a session is about you looking and feeling good, and about the energy of our connection – it’s just as important we keep all that good stuff.

 - The 10am shoot time means you will miss the circa 8am high traffic period on tube/buses/rail that TFL encourages people to avoid.
 Though if you can walk or cycle, why not?
 If you are travelling from elsewhere in the country, it may be possible to start a little later.
 Drop me a line.